 The credentials: as the name suggests, this space caters to creative types in need of a coffee shop in which to set up their Macbooks.
 Good coffee.

-It’s a House
+It’s a House (now closed)

 The credentials: it’s actually designed for freeloaders, um, I mean ‘lancers, with Macbooks to lounge in all day.
 Think grandma’s furniture with craft beer on tap.